-About me Leonora Leo photographer videomaker italian woman traveller
+About Leonora Leo photographer italian woman traveller

 My photography reflects what I value most: elegance in composition, quality in every shot, discretion in presence, and love in every captured emotion.